microsoft/fluentui/packages/web-components/src/toolbar/toolbar.spec.md

   - This component will inherit from [FAST Toolbar](https://explore.fast.design/components/fast-toolbar)
 - [x] Check the [Fluent UI React V9 Component Spec](https://github.com/microsoft/fluentui/blob/master/packages/react-components/react-toolbar/docs/Spec.md) for differences and document:

-  - React Toolbar component contains sub-components for: ToolbarButton, ToolbarDivider, ToolbarGroup, ToolbarRadioButton, ToolbarRadioGroup, ToolbarToggleButton; whereas the objective of the new component is to contain generic web components.
+  - React Toolbar component contains custom components: `ToolbarButton`, `ToolbarDivider`, `ToolbarGroup`, `ToolbarRadioButton`, `ToolbarRadioGroup`, `ToolbarToggleButton`; whereas FASTToolbar does not.
+  - React Toolbar component has a `size` attribute that can be set to "small", "medium", or "large".
+FASTToolbar does not have this attribute.

-- [x] Fluent UI React V9 Storybook for implementation differences and document
+- [x] Fluent UI React V9 Storybook for implementation differences and document:

-  - None
+  - [Fluent React Toolbar](https://master--628d031b55e942004ac95df1.chromatic.com/?path=/docs/components-toolbar--default) has Overflow Items and corresponding More (ellipses) button.
+This aligns with the Fluent Toolbar spec.
+The FASTToolbar component however does not implement this.
+We could either work to include this feature or leave it up to the developer to implement.

+    - If we exclude this feature, the burden goes to developers to implement.
+This gives the developer more flexibility.
+    - If we include this feature, we are committing to an increased degree of complexity to account for layout and content scenarios outside our control.
+This has potential to become brittle.

 - [x] Open GitHub issues related to component
   - [Toolbar overflow menu is misaligned/shifting rest of a page when clicked](https://github.com/microsoft/fluent-ui-react/issues/2355)
   - [Toolbar with menu: trigger button always opens menu instead of toggling it](https://github.com/microsoft/fluent-ui-react/issues/2327)